ablestack/graphql-codegen-hasura/README.md

 - Auto optimistic caching option provided for all Inserts, Updates, and Deletes
 - Query and subscription results provide entity parameter directly on results object (instead of having to pick out of deeply nested result field)
 - Automatically calls cache.evit on entity deletion
+- Automatically adds \_\_typename fields on cache inserts
+- Will automatically convert Hasura input graphs to fragment graphs when inserting into local cache with cache* and client* methods

 ## Status: \*BETA\*